MicrosoftDocs/quantum-docs-pr/articles/user-guide/language-ref/language-reference.md

 # Q# Keyword and Language Reference

 This page contains brief descriptions and links to further information about all Q# language keywords and many common symbols.
+Each keyword is hyperlinked to its own dedicated page where you will find more details and examples of its use.

 ## Keywords